rhventures/react-native-dropdown-selector/README.md

 ## Props
 ### `data` **(required)**
-Holds the items used for the selector. <br />
+Holds the items used for the Selector. <br />
 Type: `Data[]`
+### `scrollOffset`
+Required when using a ScrollView component.
+Helps with setting list position. <br />
+Type: `number`
+### `placeholderText`
+Replace the default Selector text when an item hasn't been selected. <br />
+Type: `string | JSX.Element`
 ### `boxStyle`
-Custom styles for the main selector box. <br />
+Custom styles for the main Selector box. <br />
 Type: `ViewStyle`
 ### `boxTextStyle`
-Custom styles for the text inside the main selector box. <br />
+Custom styles for the text inside the main Selector box. <br />
 Type: `ViewStyle`
 ### `listStyle`
-Custom styles for the selector dropdown list. <br />
+Custom styles for the Selector dropdown list. <br />
 Type: `ViewStyle`
 ### `listTextStyle`
-Custom styles for the text inside the selector dropdown list. <br />
+Custom styles for the text inside the Selector dropdown list. <br />
 Type: `ViewStyle`
 ### `selectedItemStyle`
-Custom styles for the active item inside the selection dropdown list. <br />
+Custom styles for the active item inside the Selector dropdown list. <br />
 Type: `ViewStyle`

 ## Callbacks
 ### `onSelect` **(required)**
 Called when the user selects an item from the selector. <br />
-Type: `Function`
+Type: `Function (e: Data) => void`